-“Indeed, Allah is with the patient” (Al Baqarah: 153).
+“Allah is with the patient” (Al Baqarah: 153)

+Patience is the level of endurance one can take before negativity.
+It is also used to refer to the character trait of being steadfast.
 Antonyms include hastiness and impetuousness.
 Patience refers to not returning harm, rather than merely enduring a difficult situation.
 It is the ability to control one’s emotions even when being criticised or attacked.

-In cognitive neuroscience, patience is studied as a decision-making problem, involving the choice of either a small reward in the short term, or a more valuable reward in the long term.
+In cognitive neuroscience, patience is studied as a decision-making problem, involving the choice of either a small reward in the short term or a more valuable reward in the long term.
 When given a choice, all animals, humans included, are inclined to favour short term rewards over long term rewards.

-“Give glad tidings to those who patiently persevere”
+“Give good news to those who patiently persevere”

-“Persevere in patience and constancy” (Ale Imran: 200).
+“Persevere in patience and constancy”

 “Be steadfast in patience”

 Narrated by Anas bin Malik (may Allah be pleased with him): The Prophet (peace be upon him) passed by a woman who was weeping beside a grave.
 He (peace be upon him) told her to fear Allah and be patient.
-She said to him, “Go away, for you have not been afflicted with a calamity like mine.”
-And she did not recognise him.
-Then she was informed that he was the Prophet (peace be upon him).
-So she went to the house of the Prophet (peace be upon him) and there she did not find any guard.
-Then she said to him, “I did not recognise you.”
-He said, “Verily, patience is at the first stroke of a calamity” (Bukhari).
+She snapped “Go away, for you have not been afflicted with a calamity like mine”, she did not recognise who he was.
+She was later informed that he was the Prophet (peace be upon him).
+So she went to the house of the Prophet (peace be upon him) and she said to him, “sorry, I did not recognise you earlier.”
+He (peace be upon him) said, “patience is at the first stroke of a calamity” (Bukhari).